splunk/public-o11y-docs/gdi/other-ingestion-methods/grpc-data-ingest.rst

 To obtain an access token, see :ref:`admin-api-access-tokens`.

-To find the realm name of your account, follow these steps:

-#.
-Open the navigation menu in Splunk Observability Cloud.
-#.
-Select :menuselection:`Settings`.
-#.
-Select your username.

-The realm name appears in the :guilabel:`Organizations` section.
+To find your Splunk realm, see :ref:`Note about realms <about-realms>`.

 Configure the Splunk OpenTelemetry Collector
 -----------------------------------------------